-Are There Problems with a Parenting Agreement?
+What Are The Problems with a Parenting Agreement?

 In essence, Parenting Agreements that are NOT incorporated or adopted into a Court Order will not typically be enforced by law enforcement, and a Judge is free to over rule or ignore a Parenting Agreement if the Court determines it is not in the best interest of a minor child.

-A Consent Order May be Needed
+A Consent Order May Be Needed

 Consent Orders (described below) can be enforced by police (depending on the wording of the order) and Courts cannot change, ignore, or simply overrule a Consent Order for permanent child custody without finding that there has been a substantial change of circumstances since the entry of the order affecting the welfare of the minor child.

-Custodial Agreements Within a Raleigh Separation Agreement:
+Custodial Agreements Within a Separation Agreement:

-Just as with standalone Parenting Agreements, a Court is not required to recognize or enforce the custodial provisions if they are deemed not to be in the best interests of the minor child, however courts do tend show great deference to prior agreements reached by the parties if the circumstances allow.
+Just as with standalone Parenting Agreements, a Court is not required to recognize or enforce the custodial provisions if they are deemed not to be in the best interests of the minor child.
+However, courts do tend show great deference to prior agreements reached by the parties if the circumstances allow.

-Consent Custody Orders:
+Consent Custody Orders

-When selecting an attorney represent you in your child custody and child support matter, it is important to ask several questions.
+When selecting an attorney to represent you in your child custody and child support matter, it is important to ask several questions.

 Make sure you ask:

-Some documents that can be helpful to bring to your consultation would be:
+Some documents to bring to your consultation:

-* A timeline of events: setting out the dates that certain significant events occurred, as part of the end of the relationship, relating to child custody and child support;
+- A timeline of events: setting out the dates that certain significant events occurred, as part of the end of the relationship, relating to child custody and child support

-* Report cards and health information related to your children;
+- Report cards and health information related to your children

-* Most recent tax returns and pay stubs for each party if available.
+- Most recent tax returns and pay stubs for each party if available

 With this information in hand, the attorney can give you legal advice regarding your unique needs relating to child custody and child support issues.